 The alleged contravener is not told who has made a complaint, although they sometimes make assumptions.

 The council will deal with anonymous complaints but they will take a much lower priority.

 Complainants concerned about possibly revealing their identity or having difficulties putting their case may wish to discuss the matter with their local ward councillor..

 Making a complaint

-Visit us - Regeneration and Economy, P.O.
+Visit or post your form to us at - Regeneration and Planning, P.O.
 Box 2374, Council House, Freeth Street, Oldbury, West Midlands B69 3DE.